BlackRock Income and Growth Investment Trust plc

 Board of directors

-Graeme Proudfoot (Chairman) (appointed 1 November 2019) spent his executive career at Invesco, latterly as Managing Director, EMEA and CEO of Invesco Pensions.
-Mr Proudfoot joined Invesco in 1992 as a legal advisor and held various roles within the Invesco Group, before moving to take responsibility for a number of businesses in the UK, including Invesco’s investment trust business which he led from 1999 until his retirement from Invesco in 2019.
-Mr Proudfoot began his career at Wilde Sapte, Solicitors, practising as a corporate finance lawyer in London and New York.
+Graeme Proudfoot (Chairman) (appointed 1 November 2019) has considerable asset management experience and expertise having spent the bulk of his executive career at Invesco, latterly as Managing Director, EMEA and CEO of Invesco Pensions.
+Prior to joining Invesco, Mr Proudfoot began his career at Wilde Sapte Solicitors, practising as a corporate finance lawyer in London and New York.
+He is also non-executive Chairman of VPC Specialty Lending Investments plc.

-Charles Worsley (appointed 19 April 2010) has over 25 years’ experience in property management and has been a shareholder of the Company since its launch.
+Charles Worsley (appointed 19 April 2010) has over 30 years’ experience in commercial and residential property management and has been a shareholder of the Company since its launch.
 Mr Worsley has formerly been a director of retail and media companies.
+He is currently a director of a commercial property company, a renewable energy development company and a trustee director of a private family office.